Bachelor of Philosophy: Catholic Seminaries

-The Bachelor of Philosophy degree (or a Master of Philosophy) is often awarded by Catholic seminaries in the United States to matriculating students who have already achieved an undergraduate degree.
+The Bachelor of Philosophy degree is often awarded by Catholic seminaries in the United States to matriculating students who have already achieved an undergraduate degree.
 These students are usually in the discipleship stage of formation for two years, taking the 30 philosophy credits required for the degree.
 At the end of this stage, the seminarian usually then pursues a Master of Divinity, Baccalaureate in Sacred Theology, and/or a Master of Arts.
 Examples of seminaries that award this degree are: